Background and Logistics Questions

 First register for the MTF Email Newsletter to receive updates on the challenge.
 Then, once the registration period has opened, follow the directions here to officially register your team for the competition.

 What can I win?

 $55,000 in college scholarships from The Actuarial Foundation are available.
-In addition, students selected as finalists will be invited to New York City to participate in the Modeling The Future Symposium where they will have one-of-a-kind experiences to meet and learn from actuarial professionals about the career opportunities and benefits of being an actuary.
+In addition, students selected as finalists will be invited to participate in the Modeling the Future Symposium where they will have one-of-a-kind experiences to meet and learn from actuarial professionals about the career opportunities and benefits of being an actuary.
 Airfare and lodging will be provided to all students and one coach for each finalist team.
 Teachers can also earn funding for their classroom through The Actuarial Foundation's math grants and at least $5,000 in educator awards!